So, you’ve decided to invest in property, what do you need a financial adviser for?

 3. Protecting your wealth

-You need a back-up plan!
-This generally involves establishing a buffer account with 3-6 months expenses and a solid personal insurance strategy in place.
-Personal insurances are; Life, Total & Permanent Disability, Income Protection and Trauma insurance.
+You need a back-up plan.
+This generally involves establishing a buffer account with three – six months’ expenses and a solid personal insurance strategy in place.
+Personal insurances are: Life, Total and Permanent Disability, Income Protection and Trauma insurance.
 Insurances that pay out in a variety of circumstances related to illness and injury.

 The right amount, the right combination and the right ownership structure of your insurances are tricky to work out on your own, so we work with you to understand your needs and step you through the process.